RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 After selected the operator, the view will show the installed version and catalog source along with other information.
-The link to the installed version will take to you to a view where you can find more information about the current version and create databases.
+The link to the installed version will take to you to a view where you can find more information about the current version and create clusters.
 The catalog source link will allow you to view the subscription.

 ![K8S Operator Hub - installed version and source]( /images/rs/k8s-operatorhub-install-csv-sources.png )